 DIVISION 6.
-APPLICATIONS AND PROCEDURES FOR CHANGES, PERMITS, INTERPRETATIONS AND APPROVALS this chapter must include the following.
-However, upon written request, on a form prepared by the county, the director may modify the submittal requirements contained in this section where it can be clearly demonstrated that the submission will have no bearing on the review and processing of the application.
+APPLICATIONS AND PROCEDURES FOR CHANGES, PERMITS, INTERPRETATIONS AND APPROVALS where it can be clearly demonstrated that the submission will have no bearing on the review and processing of the application.
 The request for a waiver or modification must be submitted to the director prior to submitting the application.
 A copy of the request and the director's written response must accompany the application and will become a part of the permanent file.